How do I enroll in an APPLES course?

 What can I expect if I’m enrolled in an APPLES course?

-Students in APPLES courses can expect to complete 30 hours of service in the community in addition to the other academic requirements of the course.
+Students in APPLES courses can expect to complete a minimum of 30 hours of service in the community in addition to the other academic requirements of the course.
 APPLES courses are no less rigorous than other courses and have comparable reading, writing and other assignments.

 How will I have time for 30 hours of service?

 Students are expected to carefully consider if they have time to complete three to five hours of service each week for 10 weeks.
 On average, this is the amount of time most students volunteer in an APPLES course.
 This is considered work outside of the class and does not replace class meetings.

 Will my course count for the experiential education requirement?